mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **Tags** *(list) --*

-          Tags associated with the portfolio.
+          Information about the tags associated with the portfolio.

           - *(dict) --*

-            Key-value pairs to associate with this provisioning.
-These tags are entirely discretionary and are propagated to the resources created in the provisioning.
+            Information about a tag.
+A tag is a key-value pair.
+Tags are entirely discretionary and are propagated to the resources created when provisioning a product.

             - **Key** *(string) --*

-              The ``ProvisioningArtifactParameter.TagKey`` parameter from  DescribeProvisioningParameters .
+              The tag key.

             - **Value** *(string) --*

-              The desired value for this key.
+              The value for this key.